Treatment for Endometriosis in South Detroit

 How is Endometriosis Managed and Treated?

 Endometriosis treatments depend on the condition’s severity.
-Since there is no cure for endometriosis, talk with your doctor about your situation and the best endometriosis management options for you.
+Since there is no cure for endometriosis, talk with your gynecologist about your situation and the best endometriosis management options for you.
 Because some treatments can end your fertility, one consideration is if you want to have children in the future.

 - If you are not trying to get pregnant, hormonal birth control is usually the first step to help reduce pain and bleeding.
 Hormone therapy is also used in some cases to balance and regulate the hormones that can worsen endometriosis.